AugustinCramer/AugustinCramer/README.md

 Contact: ```augustin.cramer@ensae.fr```

 **Previous work**
 * A full-stack [Image Classification project](https://github.com/iSab01/megazord-backend) using Tensorflow, Transfer-learning and CNN's.
-An [iOS app](https://github.com/iSab01/megazord_frontend), that I coded in swift, is the front-end part of the project.
+An [iOS app](https://github.com/iSab01/megazord_frontend), coded in swift, is the front-end part of the project.
 It was realized with [Lucas Saban](https://github.com/g0bel1n).

 <div align="center">